Afraid Of Losing Your Data?

 First, you’d sign in to the service on your old computer, installing the necessary software from the service’s website.
 The software will map the Cloud storage as a hard drive and you’ll then be able to copy your files across to it.
 Once all your data is uploaded, you then sign in to the service on your new computer using the same software and voila!
 Your data is waiting to be downloaded to your new computer’s local drive.

 The advantage of using the Cloud is that you don’t need to mess about with cables or expensive equipment.
 The disadvantage is that you’re usually going to experience slower transfer speeds.
-Even on a fast Internet connection, you may end up waiting many hours for the data to transfer.
+Even on a fast Internet connection, you may end up waiting many hours for the data transfer to complete.

 Nerds on Call has partnered with industry leader IDrive to protect your files, photos, and videos: Get 5TB of Cloud Storage for just $8/mo or 50% off your first year!